 - Foster evidence-based policymaking and sustainability research in different sectors like agriculture, education, industry, health, infrastructure, startup ecosystem, etc.

-- Promote participatory democracy through civic engagement groups and citizens’ assemblies, at gram panchayat and urban municipality wards to safeguard commons and biodiversity.
+- Promote participatory democracy through civic engagement groups and citizens’ assemblies in gram panchayat and urban municipality wards to safeguard commons and biodiversity.

 - Protect indigenous people and their rights on natural resources (eg: forest) in the tribal habitats.

 - Implement renewable energy generation systems for the requirements of the community.